mandober/js-object-relationships/README.md

 ### Prototype Chain

-All objects have another special property that allows them to access properties that are found on other objects.
-This is a internal property accessible only to JS engine, known as `[[Prototype]]` (internal properties are usually denoted in double brackets).
-Its public, externally accessible, version is named `__proto__`.
+All objects have access to their own properties, but moreover, they can also access properties found on other objects.
+This mechanism is implemented through a special internal (accessible only to JS engine) property called `[[Prototype]]` (internal properties are usually denoted in double brackets).
+ES6 has standardized a public, externally accessible, version of this property, `__proto__`.

 ![Prototype Chain][pic1]
-*Diagram 1: Prototype Chain*
+*Diagram 1: JS engine’s “looking busy” screensaver*

-The diagram shows some common constructor functions and their prototypes.
-Thick red lines represent the links between objects i.e. `[[Prototype]]` links (or `__proto__` references) .
+Diagram shows some common constructor functions and their prototypes.
+Thick red lines represent `[[Prototype]]` links i.e. `__proto__` references .
 These links make up the prototype chain.

+*(Proto)typical JS naming convention: there's a `prototype` property that references prototype objects and internal [[Prototype]] property along with  public `__proto__` property that comprises the prototype chain.
+Warning: these two refer to very different objects.*

-In a way, prototype chain can be viewed as collection of all the Prototype links, or, more specifically, as prototype chain of a given object.
-For example, prototype chain starting with `Function` function, continues onto `Function.prototype` and then to `Object.prototype`.
+In a way, prototype chain can be viewed as collection of all the [[Prototype]] links, or, more specifically, as a prototype chain of a given object.
+For example, prototype chain of `Function` function, starts with the function itself, continues to `Function.prototype` and then ends at `Object.prototype`.

 `Object.prototype` is the final link in the prototype chain , it terminates the prototype chain by Prototype-linking to `null`.

+> All roads lead to `Object.prototype`

 Prototype chain is traversed every time an object (array, function, object, etc) is queried for a property; if an object doesn't have such property, the search will continue, by following the Prototype links, to the next object.
 Finally, if `Object.prototype`, which is always at the end of any object's prototype chain, doesn't have such property, the search is over (and `undefined` is returned).

-> All roads lead to `Object.prototype`

 This is why all object have access to properties (methods) found on `Object.prototype` like `toString()`, `valueOf()`, `hasOwnProperty()`, `propertyIsEnumerable()`, etc.